Definitions

 The required time to hike a trail is based on my own experience.
 Times are subjective.
 In some cases, I have added a little extra time to the hike.
 I consider myself an average hiker.
 Do a few hikes yourself and see how your time compares to mine as a benchmark for all the others.
 As with all things, your mileage may vary.

 Hikes in the desert are often without any shade.
 Be aware of the sun and heat, especially in the summer.
-Try to hike during the mornings or late afternoons during high temperatures to avoid the hottest time of the day.
+In hot weather, try to hike during the mornings or late afternoons to avoid the hottest time of the day.
 Do not run out of water.

 Road Grades